 Directors are appointed to serve a three-year term of office.
 Each director is required to submit themselves for re-election every three years at the Annual General Meeting.
 All Directors may serve a maximum of two, three-year terms, except in very exceptional circumstances when a further term can be served.
-A recent example of this mechanism being used was during the Covid-19 pandemic when we extended board member terms in order to provide board stability and experience.
+In 2023, the board approved Linden Edgell to continue for an additional year (beyond 6 year term) due to extraordinary circumstances.